 Third party funders are funding institutions that provide access to finance for potential litigants to legal action.
 The funding will often fund all solicitors’ costs and disbursements associated with legal action.
 However, alternative models also exist (eg those that provide funding for disbursements only).

-These funders tend to be supported by investors and will work in a similar way to any private funding institution; the main purpose of the funding being for the third party funder to obtain a profitable return on their investment.
+- the main purpose of the funding being for the third party funder to obtain a profitable return on their investment.

 In the main, third party funding is used by claimants to a legal action.
 However, it can also extend to the defence of claims and even out of court non-contentious negotiations where legal assistance needs to be funded.

 We work with a network of third party funders and can assist by introducing you to a funder who may be prepared to fund any legal claim you may have.
 A funder would need to understand your claim, its legal basis, its financial value, the chances of success against your opponent, whether your claim is out of time (under the Limitation Act 1980) and also whether your opponent is able to pay any judgment awarded and costs.